 Every season, is made of three subtypes, which classify the coloring of people who belong to the same season but have different colors of skin, eyes, and hair.

 We refer to the four seasons in our personal color palette, mainly because most of the colors in fact do recall the colors in that season.

-Color, defined through: value, how light or dark it appears hue, how cool or warm it appears, and chroma, how bright or muted it appears.
+Color, defined through: value (how light or dark it appears) hue, how cool or warm it appears, and chroma, how bright or muted it appears.

 Through these three elements, were developed the four principal groups, palettes called: Spring, Summer, Autumn, and Winter.